It begins: Free agency in NBA starts with a flourish

 James spent the week vacationing in Anguilla, and hopped aboard a private Gulfstream jet in the morning to fly to the Los Angeles area.
 By the time he arrived around midday - after his flight plan was tracked online - reporters and at least one news helicopter were waiting for the Cleveland Cavaliers star, who decided to become an unrestricted free agent and not opt-in to a $35.6 million deal for this coming season.

 The Lakers have long been mentioned as a top destination for James, and they have more salary cap space this summer than any team in the NBA.
-But going to L.A. on Saturday doesn't necessarily provide any hint about his team for next season, since James has homes in Southern California.
+Going to LA on Saturday doesn't necessarily provide any hint about his team for next season, since James has homes in Southern California.

 But if James is going to be the next superstar to follow in the legacy that Wilt Chamberlain, Jerry West, Shaquille O'Neal, Kobe Bryant and Magic Johnson built for the Lakers, it's already fairly evident that not everyone in the NBA will be thrilled by the development.